borntofrappe/flutter-dev/counter_app/README.md

 # counter_app

-[flutter.dev/learn](https://flutter.dev/learn) introduces the development kit with a series of images, among which you find a prompt to create a flutter application and create a counter application.
+[flutter.dev/learn](https://flutter.dev/learn) introduces the development kit with a series of images, among which you a picture depicting a counter application.

-The goal of this project is to immediately recreate the layout, but then try and develop a more elaborate application in which the numbers scroll vertically.
+The goal of this project is to recreate the application focusing on the feature and the overall design.

 ## Counter